parcio/blog/content/posts/2022/08/hdf5/index.md

 Reads and writes are performed using the regular functions and appropriate dataspace selections.
 Care must be taken on which operations are *collective* (i.e., all processes must participate) or *independent*.
 All modifications of the file's structural metadata, such as creating or linking objects, are always collective.
-Reads and writes can either be collective or independent, which s controlled by the data transfer property list.
+Reads and writes can either be collective or independent, which is controlled by the data transfer property list.
-In most cases, collective IO leads to higher throughput.
+In most cases, collective I/O leads to higher throughput.

 Despite its easy usage, it is hard to get good performance with PHDF5.
-IO on a parallel distributed file system alone is a complex task where throughput is influenced by many factors.
+I/O on a parallel distributed file system alone is a complex task where throughput is influenced by many factors.
-The introduction of additional IO layers further complicates IO tuning [^tuning].
+The introduction of additional I/O layers further complicates I/O tuning[^tuning].

 ## Virtual File Layer

 For PHDF5, MPI-IO was added as an additional storage interface next to POSIX.
 This gave rise to the idea of a plugin system for different storage backends.
 Consequently, the structure of the HDF5 library was changed, and the *Virtual File Layer* (VFL) was introduced in version 1.4.
-Instead of using POSIX or MPI-IO directly, all IO calls are abstracted and passed to a *Virtual File Driver* (VFD).
+Instead of using POSIX or MPI-IO directly, all I/O calls are abstracted and passed to a *Virtual File Driver* (VFD).
 The VFD, in turn, will map the linear address space of an HDF5 file to the address space of a storage backend.
 VFDs are used by manipulating the file access property list and setting the respective driver, which must be registered beforehand.
 For details on registering a VFD with the HDF5 library, please refer to HDF5's documentation.
 HDF5 provides several pre-defined VFDs.
 Some interesting examples are:

-- `H5FD_CORE`: perform IO to RAM
+- `H5FD_CORE`: perform I/O to RAM
 - `H5FD_SEC2`: default VFD using POSIX
 - `H5FD_MPIIO`: parallel access via MPI-IO
 - `HDF5_HDFS`: direct access to files in Hadoop Distributed File System